seongmin-kye/meta-SR/README.md

-# Meta-Learning for Short Utterance Speaker Recognition withImbalance Length Pairs
+# Meta-Learning for Short Utterance Speaker Recognition with Imbalance Length Pairs
 Pytorch implementation of "Meta-Learning for Short Utterance Speaker Recognition with Imbalance Length Pairs"

 Codes will be released soon.